Personal Independence Payment (PIP)

 If you're terminally ill

-There are special rules for people who have a terminal illness and are not expected to live for more than six months.
+There are special rules if you have a terminal illness and are not expected to live for more than six months.

 If you meet the criteria for the special rules:

 - you will not have to complete the form ‘How your disability affects you’

 - you will not need a consultation

 - you will be entitled to an award of the enhanced rate of the daily living component of PIP without having to satisfy the normal qualifying period

 - you may also be entitled to the mobility part of PIP depending on your mobility needs

 You can make a claim to PIP under the special rules by phoning the Personal Independence Payment Centre.